International Case Competitions

 |Training days|| Commencing end of November 2022, for 3 months during the summer vacation period.|

-ICC training typically runs on Wednesday evenings (from 6pm) and weekends
+ICC training typically runs on Wednesday evenings (from 6pm) and on weekends.

 How do I apply?